electron/electron/docs/tutorial/forge-overview.md

 * Packaging your application [(package)]
 * Generating distributable files for each OS [(make)], and,
 * Publishing these files to online platforms to download [(publish)].

+We recommend following through the cumulative Electron [tutorials] to develop, build, package and publish your first Electron app.
+If you have already developed an app on your machine and want to start on forge-specific steps, start from [step 5] of the tutorial.

 ## Getting help